Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 15th; *Prerequisites:* Forge Ring, Forge Epic Ring, *shield of law,* creator must be lawful; *Market Price:* 250,000 gp.

+### Chaotic Fury
-**Chaotic Fury:** The wearer of this ring is constantly sheathed in a *cloak of chaos* effect.
+The wearer of this ring is constantly sheathed in a *cloak of chaos* effect.
 It bestows one negative level on any lawful creature that puts it on.
 The negative level remains as long as the ring is worn and disappears when the ring is removed.
 This negative level